 Create dashboards and reports to meet specific user needs

-It is recommended that students have completed at least one of the following:
+It is recommended that students have completed either:

 If your first language is not English, you will be asked to provide evidence of fluency through the submission of an IELTS (Academic) score of minimum 6.0 (with no component less than 5.5), TOEFL score of 550 (79 Internet Based TOEFL), completion of the UVic English Language Centre's ELPI 570 level, or equivalent level through one of our English pathway partners.